terra-money/docs/docs/terrad/governance.md

 terrad query gov params
 ```

-The reported parameters will be of the following format:
+The reported parameters will be in the following format:

 ```yaml
 voting_params: